Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-The United States has one of the world’s strongest systems of legal protection for freedom of the press.
-The First Amendment of the U.S. Constitution provides the core guarantee of press freedom and freedom of speech.
-While those rights have come under pressure at various times in the country’s history, the independent court system has repeatedly issued rulings that protect and expand the right of journalists to be free of state control.
-The courts have also given the press broad protection from libel and defamation suits that involve commentary on public figures, though libel remains a criminal offense in a number of states.
+The United States has one of the world’s strongest systems of legal protection for media independence.
+The First Amendment of the U.S. constitution provides the core guarantee of press freedom and freedom of speech.
+While those rights have come under pressure at various times in the country’s history, the independent court system has repeatedly issued rulings that uphold and expand the right of journalists to be free of state control.
+The courts have also given the press broad protection from libel and defamation suits that involve commentary on public figures, though libel formally remains a criminal offense in a number of states.
+The state of Colorado repealed its criminal libel law in 2012.

 The United States adopted the Freedom of Information Act (FOIA) in 1966.
-While the administration of President George W. Bush had a somewhat restrictive attitude toward the release of classified documents, the Obama administration announced a more expansive interpretation of the law in 2009, when Attorney General Eric Holder declared that records should be released to the public unless doing so would violate another law or cause foreseeable harm to protected interests, including personal privacy and national security.
+While the administration of President George W. Bush had a somewhat restrictive attitude toward the release of classified documents, the Obama administration announced a more expansive interpretation of the law in 2009, when the attorney general declared that records should be released to the public unless doing so would violate another law or cause foreseeable harm to protected interests, including personal privacy and national security.
 Critics have complained that approximately half of federal government agencies have yet to comply with Obama’s executive order and that fulfillment of FOIA requests can take months or even years.
-In September 2011, the U.S. issued a 26-point plan comprised of “transparency commitments” as part of their National Action Plan for cooperation in the Open Government Partnership.
-Included in this plan was a commitment to ameliorating the inefficiencies in FOIA processing and administration.
-Less positively, in June 2011, Florida Governor Rick Scott enacted a new law that prohibited the release of any photos, videos, or recordings related to a murder case.
-Press freedom groups and national journalists urged the Scott administration to repeal the law as they believed it severely restricted the public’s right to information and the media’s investigative abilities.
+The Obama administration has also drawn criticism for policies that discourage journalistic access to federal officials.
+The president holds fewer press conferences than his predecessors and often uses interviews with friendly media to present his perspective to the public.
+Journalists have also complained of an environment in which officials are less likely to discuss policy issues with reporters than during previous administrations.

 Media coverage of political affairs is aggressive and increasingly partisan.
-The press itself is frequently a source of controversy, with conservatives and liberals alike accusing the media of bias.
+The press itself is frequently a source of contention, with conservatives and liberals alike accusing the media of bias.
 The appearance of enhanced polarization is driven to some degree by the growing influence of all-news cable television channels and blogs, many of which are aggressively partisan.
-The growing popularity of the Fox television network, which has an overtly conservative orientation, has also played an important role in media polarization, as have talk radio shows, whose hosts are primarily conservative.
+The popularity of talk-radio shows, whose hosts are primarily conservative, has also played an important role in media polarization.
 Nonetheless, most U.S. newspapers make a serious effort to keep a wall of separation between news reporting, commentary, and editorials.
-Ironically, the trend toward fewer family-owned newspapers and more newspapers under corporate control has contributed to a less partisan, if blander, editorial tone.
+The trend toward fewer family-owned newspapers and more newspapers under corporate control has contributed to a less partisan, if blander, editorial tone.
+In December 2012, a noteworthy controversy emerged after a newspaper in suburban New York published the names and addresses of area residents who held permits to own handguns.
+The paper was subsequently inundated by protests and complaints, including some threats of violence.
+In recent years, there have been few physical attacks on reporters in reprisal for their work, although journalists covering the Occupy protests were repeatedly subject to arrest and detention in 2011 and early 2012.

 Media ownership concentration is an ongoing concern in the United States.
 The problem has intensified in recent years following the purchase of media entities by large corporations with no previous experience in journalism.
-Most recently, concern has been voiced about the purchase of large media entities by giant cable television companies.
-In 2011, the FCC approved the acquisition of NBC Universal by Comcast.
-Among the terms of approval, the FCC stipulated that Comcast could not favor content generated by media entities it owns over other companies on cable sites that it owns.
+In 2011, the FCC approved the acquisition of NBC Universal, including the NBC television network, by Comcast, a major cable provider.
+Among the terms of approval, the FCC stipulated that Comcast’s cable offerings could not favor content generated by its own media entities over that produced by other companies.
 The FCC regularly considers policies that would ease restrictions on a single corporation’s ownership of both television stations and newspapers in a single local market, and in recent years the trend in FCC rulings has been toward a loosening of such restrictions.